The lizard brain: the myth lurking in every coaching conversation.

 and they answer their own question with the statement,

-If you’re not a scientist, but you ‘use’ brain science to explain behaviour, or employ the technique of psychoeducation in your work, please do not be seduced (nor seduce others) with the allure of the neuroscience explanation.
+If you’re not a scientist, but you ‘use’ brain science to explain behaviour or employ the technique of psychoeducation in your work, please do not be seduced (nor seduce others) by the allure of the neuroscience explanation.
 Especially one that’s plain wrong and removes emotional agency from your client.

 The model side-steps any discussion of the enormous diversity of emotional experiences we are capable of and which deeply move us: passionate love, envy, desire, awe, contentment, grief, exhilaration, tenderness.
 And it removes any sense of agency we have for new emotional experiences in the future.

 “Humans are not at the mercy of mythical emotion circuits buried deep in the animalistic parts of our highly evolved brain: we are architects of our own experience.”

 When you teach people how emotions are created from various ‘ingredients’ you are doing more than communicating, you are creating reality.
 You are teaching tools for making meaning of body sensations and how to act on them, to communicate with nuance how they feel.
 This is an essential life skill!

 Instead of defaulting to a conversation about ‘the reptilian brain’ here’s a few neuroscientifically and evolutionary correct stories or explanations to use.

 In the spirit of the positive lexicography project, if you have any other useful explanations of human brains or behaviour that you use (that don’t involve reptiles) leave a comment below.

 - If you’re describing brain anatomy, and want to distinguish the amygdala from the hypothalamus from the brainstem I recommend you use this online 3D brain anatomy tool.